apache/druid/extensions-contrib/grpc-query/README.md

 * Guice modules and associated server initialization code.
 * Netty-based gRPC server.
 * A "driver" that performs the actual query and generates the results.

+The `grpc-query-it` project provides integration tests for the extension.
+These tests run using the "new" IT framework as described in the `integration-tests-ex/doc/README.md` file.

 ## Debugging